-The beneficiary/family will contact the support coordinator when a change is required.
-The support coordinator will call a meeting with the service provider(s) to complete the POC revision form.
-All participants attending the meeting will sign the POC revision, and it will be submitted to the Local Governing Entity (LGE) for approval.
-The support coordinator will notify the service provider(s) and beneficiary of the approval/disapproval.
+The recipient/family will contact the support coordinator when a change is required.
+The support coordinator will call a meeting with the service provider to complete the POC revision form.
+All participants will sign the POC revision and it will be submitted to the LGE for approval.
+The support coordinator will notify the service provider and recipient of the approval/disapproval.